Universal quantum computation via scalable measurement-free error correction: Measurement-free concatenation

 \subsection{Performance}

 We consider the performance of the circuits presented in~\cref{sec:concatenation-design} under depolarizing noise, defined in \cref{eq:depolarizing}.
-We consider the first three layers of concatenation, which corresponds to $d_N = 3, 9, 27$ and repectively $t_N = 1, 3, 7$.
+We consider the first three layers of concatenation, summarized in \cref{tab:properties}.
 The circuits are simulated with \texttt{stim}~\cite{stim}, which allows for large system-size simulations by using the stabilizer tableau formalism.

-To convert Toffoli-like gates into a circuit composed of Clifford gates, we realize that all ancillas are reset afterwards, meaning that we can separately sample on their value being either $0$ or $1$.
-We therefore convert multi-qubit gates using the delayed-measurement principle
+To convert Toffoli-like gates into a circuit composed solely of Clifford gates, we note that all ancillas are reset after use, such that we can separately sample their values as either $0$ or $1$.
+We therefore convert multi-qubit gates using the principle of deferred measurement

-and including the corresponding noise channels defined by \cref{eq:depolarizing}.
-Classical logic in \texttt{stim} is limited to exclusive-or, so we cannot benefit from the faster compiled simulator, but we fall back to simulating the circuits using the slower tableau simulator.
-We can then stochastically sample noisy circuits, simulating, for each initial state, up to $2^{20}$ realizations or $2^{10}$ failures, whichever comes first.
+and including the corresponding noise channels defined by \cref{eq:depolarizing}, such that every Toffoli-like gate is followed by a three-qubit depolarizing noise channel.

+Classical logic in \texttt{stim} is limited to exclusive-or, so, in order to benefit from the faster compiled samplers, we need to further delay the feedback operations.
+To do so, we precompute a table associating each pair of virtual measurements to a list of future measurements that need to be flipped.
+For example, for a quantum memory experiment with the $C_X^{(R)}$ gadget, the final part is replaced as follows

+where $m_1 \wedge m_2$ flip $m_7$, $m_3 \wedge m_4$ flip $m_8$ and $m_5 \wedge m_6$ flip $m_9$.
+In general, propagations of Pauli corrections are more complicated, but can still be computed efficiently, since the circuit is composed entirely of Clifford gates.
+For this purpose, we use \texttt{stim}'s \texttt{FlipSimulator}.
+This approach eliminates entirely all mid-circuit classical logic, enabling the use of the high-performance \texttt{CompiledMeasurementSampler}.
+After sampling the feedback-free circuits, the measurement outcomes are sequentially updated using the precomputed table~\cite{zenodo}.
+We then simulate noisy circuits stochastically for a variable number of cycles $N_\mathrm{C}$, for all eigenstates of the Pauli matrices, sampling up to $2^{24}$ realizations or $2^{10}$ failures---whichever occurs first.